Nov 3, 2020 | Environmental Concerns, Others, Maritime Situational Awareness, Domestic

 Read More

-Oct 27, 2020 | Weather Update, Environmental Concerns, Maritime Incidents, Maritime Situational Awareness, Domestic
+Oct 27, 2020 | Environmental Concerns, Weather Update, Maritime Incidents, Maritime Situational Awareness, Domestic

 Typhoon “Quinta” lashed Luzon overnight, dumping heavy rains that caused flooding, toppling power lines, and whipping up giant waves that sank at least 30 boats off Batangas and Bataan provinces, disaster officials said on Monday.
 No deaths were reported, but 12...